 Yker Acres grows happy pigs!
 How do we do that?
 Provide them with a low stress environment.
 They are pastured, which means they are outside 365 days a year.
-They have access to housing, fresh water, BIG wallows of mud, love, patience, good feed (we feed GMO-free corn & barley plus all the pasture they can eat!), scratches, conversations, strong animal husbandry skills, and did I say LOVE?
+They have access to housing, fresh water, BIG wallows of mud, love, patience, good feed (we feed peas & barley plus all the pasture they can eat!), scratches, conversations, strong animal husbandry skills, and did I say LOVE?

 Our main goal is to provide our community with responsibly-raised food.
 So we chose specific breeds that we knew would flourish in our area.
 We wanted a pig that could handle the Minnesota winters and could benefit the soil by instinctively rooting.